nitrobin/protohx/README.md

            Download source code from https://code.google.com/p/protobuf/downloads/list
            Unpack and make && make install.
        * NOTE:
-           You also can set custom protoc exwcutable with "setup-protoc"
+           You also can set custom protoc executable with "setup-protoc"
                $ haxelib run protohx setup-protoc PROTOC_2_5_0_PATH
            For example:
-               $ haxelib run protohx setup-protoc /home/user/opt/protobuf-2.5.0/src
+               $ haxelib run protohx setup-protoc /home/user/opt/protobuf-2.5.0/src/protoc

 ## How to use